 Zoonotic risk is not the same as biosecurity risk.
-Some diseases can pose a significant health risk to humans, but are not a significant risk to cattle health or are not highly contagious.
-E. coli 0157:H7 is an example of a high zoonotic risk, but low biosecurity risk.
+Some diseases can pose a significant health risk to humans, but are not a significant risk to pig health or are not highly contagious.
+E. coli is an example of a high zoonotic risk, but low biosecurity risk.
 Conversely, some diseases like FMD are a high biosecurity risk, but are not a zoonotic risk.

-Table 2.2 below lists some cattle diseases that are zoonotic.
-Annex A contains information about how these diseases are transmitted and Annex B lists additional information on selected diseases.
+Table 2.2 below lists some swine diseases that are zoonotic.
+Annex A contains information about how these diseases are transmitted.
 The route of transmission is important in determining what protective measures to implement to protect humans from contracting disease.
 The recommended measures in the enhanced biosecurity plan are separated by route of transmission.
 In an enhanced zoonotic disease situation, implement plan measures warranted by the nature of the disease of concern.